 Sew the Sides of the Toy Together

 Hold the two sides with wrong sides facing each other.
-Starting at the nose end, sew across the back with three strands of embroidery floss and running stitch.
+Starting at the nose end, sew across the back with three strands of embroidery floss using a running stitch.
 When you get close to the end, sandwich the large end of the tail between the layers and continue stitching to the end of the back.